pnsaeta/p064/docs/FO-FourierSeries.md

 \begin{equation}\label{eq:orthogonal}
   0 = (\lambda_1^* - \lambda_2) \int_a^b u_1^\* u_2 \, dx = (\lambda_1^* - \lambda_2) \langle u_1, u_2 \rangle
 \end{equation}
 Since, by assumption, the eigenvalues differ, the integral (inner product) must vanish.
-That is, the eigenfunctions corresponding to different eigenvalues are orthogonal in the sense defined by Eq.&nbsp;(\ref{eq:orthogonal}).
+That is, **the eigenfunctions corresponding to different eigenvalues are orthogonal**, in the sense defined by Eq.&nbsp;(\ref{eq:orthogonal}).

 ### Example